Troubleshooting BitLocker policies from the client side

 - Location: In the Search box, enter cmd, right-click and select Run as administrator, and then enter manage-bde -status.

 You can use manage-bde to discover the following information about a device:

 - Which encryption method has been used?
 You can compare information from the tool to the encryption method in the policy to make sure they match.
-For example, if the Intune policy is configured to XTS-AES 256-bit and the device is encrypted using XTS-AES 128-bit, this will result in errors in Microsoft Endpoint Manager admin center policy reporting.
+For example, if the Intune policy is configured to XTS-AES 256-bit and the device is encrypted using XTS-AES 128-bit, this will result in errors in Microsoft Intune admin center policy reporting.

 - What specific protectors are being used?
 There are several combinations of protectors.
 Knowing which protector is used on a device will help you understand if the policy has been applied correctly.

 In the following example, the device is not encrypted: